 - charitable donations under Gift Aid

-HMRC should send you a PAYE coding notice each year.
+HMRC should send you a PAYE coding notice each year, unless HMRC believe that a source of PAYE income is not chargeable to tax, or if you do not have a liability to tax on any PAYE-source income.
 HMRC usually sends these notices in January for the tax year starting on the next 6 April.

-If you are an employee and you have to complete a tax return, HMRC will also send you annual PAYE coding notices.
+If you are an employee or pensioner and you have to complete a tax return, HMRC will also send you annual PAYE coding notices.

 Your circumstances can change during the tax year, so HMRC can amend your tax code at any time and send you a new PAYE coding notice.
 Keep all your coding notices to check that HMRC have calculated your tax code correctly and that your employer is using the correct tax code for you.

-You can split your PAYE coding notice into roughly four sections for checking:
+You can split your PAYE coding notice into roughly five sections for checking:

 - personal and contact information;

-- confirmation of the tax year and new tax code, and the name of the employer or pension provider that will be using that code;
+confirmation of the new tax code(s), and the name of the employer or pension provider that will be using the code(s);

-- how HMRC have calculated your tax code;
+- how HMRC have calculated your tax code(s);

 Personal and contact information